aolarchive/stitch/README.md

 Stitch Library
 =============

-This library helps in implementing HTTP PATCH method on Web Resources exposed by Restful APIs.
+This library helps implement HTTP PATCH method on Web Resources exposed by Restful APIs.

 Introduction to PATCH
 ---------------------
-Api clients require partial updates to Resources managed by APIs.
-Many a times, these resources consist of multiple unrelated information "bags".
-One option is to surface these individually managed bags as sub resources.
-Even then, this sub resource might be large enough such that API users encounter the following situations sending the entire "bag" every time with PUT request may become prohibitive (ex. due bandwidth costs in case of mobile) ensuring updates made after GET are not lost (by including versioning at the resource level)
+Complex resources consist of multiple independent information "bags".
+Sending the entire resource every time with PUT request may become prohibitive (ex. due bandwidth costs in case of mobile)

+To support the Api client in resource update, one option is to surface these independent bags as sub resources (with their own GET/PUT methods).
+Of course, now the service ends up with multiple APIs.
+If the sub resources are not truly independent, this option is not feasible.

 HTTP has introduced a new method PATCH, that will allow incremental update of resources